-Keiki Shopping Spree: We sponsor a keiki shopping spree at the Thrift Ship where children could come and shop for their Ohana at our Thrift Store.
+Keiki Shopping Spree: We sponsor a keiki shopping spree when children come and shop for their Ohana at our Thrift Store.
 Vouchers (distributed to the children who attend the Feast of St. Nicholas) are redeemed for gifts of their choosing.
 We provide shopping help and free gift wrapping.

 There are three core values that guide the work, and define the organization.
 These are: Spirit, Stewardship and Justice.
 We did audits in all three areas and chose priorities in these areas.
 The following are some of the Green Faith activities we accomplished in 2013: